 • Our events are designed according to the 4R logic (refuse/reduce/reuse/recycle) leading us to make decisions that limit their impact; such as the reduction or removal of carpets in common areas.

 • For certain events, we follow a benchmark of CSR commitments.
 This framework can be co-constructed with our partners and give rise to a tailor-made charter of commitments, as on INTERMAT or One to One B.Better, or resulting from a labeling process.
-Since 2023, the Group has certified four LEAD events (Label Event with Sustainable Ambition) including the first one-to-one event labeled LEAD Gold in France.
+Since 2023, the Group has certified four LEAD events (Label Event with Sustainable Ambition) including the first one-to-one event labeled LEAD in France.

 • +100,000 glass bottles collected and cleaned